nellygath-max/Smartbite-Eatery-App/README.md

 | Reviews |
 | Method | Endpoint | Description |
-`POST /api/reviews` - Create a new review for a menu item.
-`GET /api/reviews` - Retrieve all reviews.
-`GET /api/reviews/menu/:menuItemId` - Retrieve all reviews for a specific menu item.
+`POST /api/reviews` - Create a new review for a menu item by authenticated users `GET /api/reviews/menu/:menuItemId` - Retrieve all reviews for a specific menu item by public `GET /api/reviews` - Retrieve all reviews by authenticated users or Public.
 `GET /api/reviews/my-reviews` -  Retrieve all reviews submitted by the authenticated user.
-`PATCH /api/reviews/:id` - Update an existing review.
+`PATCH /api/reviews/:id` - Update an existing review by the user or admin.

 | Administration |
 | Method | Endpoint | Description |
 `GET /api/admin/dashboard` - Retrieve dashboard statistics.

+## Users
 `GET /api/admin/users` - Retrieve all registered users `POST /api/admin/users` - Create a new user or administrator account.
 `PATCH /api/admin/users/:id/role` - Update a user's role, An Admin may assign the user to be a delivery staff.
+`GET /api/auth/admin/users` - Retrieve all registered users.
+Admin only.

+## Orders
 `GET /api/admin/orders` - Retrieve all customer orders.
 `PATCH /api/admin/orders/:id/status` - Update the status of an order `PATCH /api/admin/orders/:id/payment-status` - Update the payment status of an order `DELETE /api/admin/orders/:id` - Delete an order.

+## Menu categories
+`POST /api/menu-categories` - Create a new menu category.
+Admin only.
+`PATCH /api/menu-categories/:id` - Update an existing menu category.
+Admin only.
+`DELETE /api/menu-categories/:id` - Delete a menu category.
+Admin only.

+## Contact Messages
+Method	Endpoint	Description
+`GET	/api/contact`- Retrieve all contact messages.
+`GET	/api/contact/:id`- Retrieve a specific contact message.
+`PATCH	/api/contact/:id/status`- Update the status of a contact message.
+`PATCH	/api/contact/:id/reply`	- Reply to a contact message.
+`DELETE	/api/contact/:id`- Delete a contact message.

 ## Screenshots